Spoil tip: Environmental effects

 Spoil tips sometimes increased to millions of tons, and, having been abandoned, remain as huge piles today.
 They trap solar heat, making it difficult (although not impossible) for vegetation to take root; this encourages erosion and creates dangerous, unstable slopes.
 Existing techniques for regreening spoil tips include the use of geotextiles to control erosion as the site is resoiled and simple vegetation such as grass is seeded on the slope.

 The piles also create acid rock drainage, which pollutes streams and rivers.
 Environmental problems have included surface runoff of silt, and leaching of noxious chemical compounds from spoil banks exposed to weathering.
 These cause contamination of ground water, and other problems.

-In the United States, current state and federal mining regulations require that the earth materials from excavations be removed in such a fashion that they can be replaced after the mining operations cease in a process called mine reclamation, with oversight of mining corporations.
+In the United States, current state and federal coal mining regulations require that the earth materials from excavations be removed in such a fashion that they can be replaced after the mining operations cease in a process called mine reclamation, with oversight of mining corporations.
 This requires adequate reserves of monetary bonds to guarantee a completion of the reclamation process when mining becomes unprofitable or stops.
 (See for example, the Surface Mining Control and Reclamation Act of 1977.)